turing-club/info/intro-to-shells.md

 ### Mac:
 Go to your Applications folder.
 Inside that folder is a folder called Utilities.
 Inside that folder is an app called **Terminal**.
 Start it up!

 Welcome to the other side of your computer.
 It might look a bit scary now, but don't worry!
-Now we're going to install a couple of useful packages: `pip` and `virtualenv`.
+Now we're going to install a couple of useful packages: `pip` and `virtualenv`. **Note: There's a good chance that your Mac already comes with pip, so try typing `pip` in Terminal first!
+If it doesn't return an error then skip you can skip ahead to the virtualenv section.**

+**Pip**

 First, type `easy_install pip`

 `pip` is a tool you'll use to install a lot of packages for your computer.
 Not as easy as double clicking to install, but it's not too bad.

+**Virtualenv**

 Once this is finished, type `pip install virtualenv`